zaid-00/PingIt-App/README.md

 # PingIt-App
-A group chat application build using react native with Javascript and firebase as database
+A group chat application build using react native with Javascript and firebase as backend